Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

 \subsubsection{Mackey-Glass Data Generating Process}

 The number and the lengths of the series in all the scenarios of the Mackey-Glass DGP are the same as in the SETAR DGP.
-Moreover, the observations from the Mackey-Glass DGP too are very similar to those from the SETAR and Chaotic Logistic Map DGPs.
-The Mackey-Glass Equation is used in the study to restate the benefit of non-linear forecasting models when applied on datasets having complex, non-linear characteristics.
-This is supplemented by the results in Table~\ref{tab:all_dgp_results}.
+The observations from this DGP too are very similar to SETAR and Chaotic Logistic Map DGPs.
 The non-linear models RNN(15), FFNN(15), and LGBM(15) outperform the linear models in most of the scenarios.
 The LGBM(15) model is remarkably better than all the other models under the SS, MS-Hom-Short and MS-Hom-Long scenarios.
 This is also confirmed by the Friedman test of statistical significance for the SS scenario, which gives an overall $p$-value of \num{1.08e-10}, suggesting that the results are statistically highly significant.
-Further tests with Hochberg's post-hoc procedure by using LGBM(15) as the control method, give the adjusted $p$-values shown in Table \ref{tab:mackey_glass_ss_p_values}.
-Similar to the previous DGPs, the PR model is better than the AR model in both the MS-Hom-Short and MS-Hom-Long scenarios, due to the homogeneity among the series.
-The lengths increase in the MS-Hom-Long scenario has caused the AR model to come quite close in performance to the PR model in the MS-Hom-Long scenario.
+Further tests with Hochberg's post-hoc procedure by using LGBM(15) as the control method indicate that all the other models are significantly worse than the LGBM(15) model in this case.

+The PR model is better than the AR model in both the MS-Hom-Short and MS-Hom-Long scenarios, due to the homogeneity among the series.
 The complexity of the datasets in the MS-Het scenario is evident by the substantial increase of the SMAPE values in all the models.
-Furthermore, complying with our previous observations, in the heterogeneous scenario of the Mackey-Glass DGP too, the local AR model appears to be better than the global PR model, due to the inherent heterogeneity of the datasets.
+In the heterogeneous scenario of the Mackey-Glass DGP too, the local AR model appears to be better than the global PR model, due to the inherent heterogeneity of the datasets.
 For the heterogeneous case, the Friedman test gives an overall $p$-value of \num{1.74e-10}, once again indicating the high significance of the performance differences.
-Hochberg's post-hoc process for the heterogeneous scenario gives the $p$-values shown in Table \ref{tab:mackey_glass_ms_het_many_p_values}.
+Hochberg's post-hoc process for the heterogeneous scenario reveals that all the other models are significantly worse than the RNN(15) model in this case.